Dry Creek’s finest and biggest pine knot pile in the yard of my friends, Mark and Kari Miller.

 However, as I look around, I’ve still got the treasures that matter: my sweet wife of thirty years, good health, a home in the country, three sons with fine families.
 We’ve got our faith and enough friends to make our life blessed.

-As the Robert Duvall character in the fine movie, “Broken Trails” said, “It’s always wrong to measure a man’s wealth by how money he has.”
+As the Robert Duvall character in the fine movie, “Broken Trails” said, “It’s always wrong to measure a man’s wealth by how much money he has.”

 I can echo the words of Lou Gehrig at Yankee Stadium.
 Because of the disease that would shortly claim his life, “The Iron Horse” was forced to retire.
 As the huge crowd at Yankee Stadium saluted him with a long ovation, he uttered these words: “Today I consider myself the luckiest man on the face of the earth.”